Available on backorder

 A Current Clock is a contemporary twist on the traditional tide clock and is designed to display the status of the tide.
 Quick and simple to read, a Current Clock counts down the number of hours until high and low tide, so you can plan your swims and trips to the sea efficiently.
 Our clocks are designed for areas along the Atlantic Coast.

 Current Clocks are 13 inches wide and surrounded by a wooden frame made from pine wood with a dome glass cover.
-Each clock has one silent moving needle and requires an AA battery (included).
+Each clock has one silent moving needle and requires an AA battery.

 Designs are inspired by many well-known swim spots around Ireland.
-Each image was designed and digitally drawn by our talented designers.
+Each image was designed and digitally drawn by our talented designer.

 Before you get your Current Clock set up, we want to explain how it all works.